lorin/booknotes/Drift-Into-Failure.md

 Banality of accidents thesis: incidents do not precede accidents.
 Normal work does.

+Features of complex systems

+1. Complex systems can exhibit tendencies to drift into failure because of uncertainty and competition in their environment.
+Adaptation to these environmental features is driven by a chronic need to balance resource scarcity and cost pressures with safety.
+2. Drift occurs in small steps.
+3. Complex systems are sensitively dependent on initial conditions.
+4. Complex systems that can drift into failure are characgerized by unruly technology.

 Four ingredients of high reliability organizations:

 1. Leadership safety objectives